 What are warts?

 Most people have had a wart on their body somewhere at some time in their life.
 Warts are harmless, but most people don’t like the way they look.
 Warts are extra layers of skin caused by the human papilloma virus (HPV) family.
-The virus is spread by skin-to-skin contact and close physical contact in places such as public showers and pools.
+The virus is spread by skin-to-skin contact.
 Only certain types of HPV cause genital warts and cervical problems.
-There are more than 100 specific types of HPV; most of them cause the harmless but unsightly warts on other (non-genital) parts of the body.
+There are more than 150 specific types of HPV; most of them cause the harmless but unsightly warts on other (non-genital) parts of the body.

 What are the different types of warts?

 - Common warts: Where: Usually on fingers, hands, knees and elbows.
 What they look like: small hard bumps, darker than other skin, top is rough like cauliflower with black or red-brown dots inside.

 - Plantar warts: Where: on the bottom (plantar) surface of the foot.
 What they look like: might appear to be a callous, but grow larger than normal and eventually feel similar to walking on small rocks.
 Looks like a common wart.